GiovaniGitHub/photos-gallery/index.md

 Only users registered for a certain album can register images and comment on the images in the album.
 The album owner has a buddy or companion who can also add users with permissions.

-Album images will be stored on S3.
+Album images will be stored on AWS S3.

 ## Installation Instructions